-Editor’s note: this is part two of the series we’re doing on resumes.
+This is part two of the series we’re doing on multipotentialite resumes.
 If you haven’t already read the first part, check it out here.

 When I was first applying for jobs, resumes were more straightforward than they are now.
 You had complete control over this aspect of the job application process because you wrote your resume yourself.